 Agribusiness Development Project

-Promoting Market Information: To ensure producers and processors had access to the latest market information and training material, CNFA worked with the National Extension Network, a local Moldovan non-profit development agency, to create the Export MoldovaExport Moldova provided market surveys and training materials on international safety certifications, modern agricultural practices as well as planning and management.
+- Promoting Market Information: To ensure producers and processors had access to the latest market information and training material, CNFA worked with the National Extension Network, a local Moldovan non-profit development agency, to create the Export MoldovaExport Moldova provided market surveys and training materials on international safety certifications, modern agricultural practices, and planning and management.